SqushyWushy/PennyWise/README.md

 The PennyWise API is a Python Flask-based application designed to provide financial advice by breaking down your paycheck into the 50/30/20 rule:
 	•	50% for necessities
 	•	30% for discretionary spending
-	•	20% for savings.
+	•	20% for savings

+Additionally, the API:
-Additionally, the API calculates projected savings with a 5% annual interest rate and offers motivational financial quotes to inspire better money management.
+	•	Calculates projected savings with a 5% annual interest rate.
+	•	Offers motivational financial quotes to inspire better money management.

 🛠 Features
-	•	Paycheck Breakdown: Calculates how to allocate your paycheck using the 50/30/20 rule.
+	•	Paycheck Breakdown: Automatically allocates your paycheck using the 50/30/20 budgeting rule.
-	•	Savings Projection: Projects your potential savings growth with a 5% annual interest rate.
+	•	Savings Projection: Calculates savings growth with a 5% annual interest rate over a year.
 	•	Motivational Quotes: Delivers random financial wisdom to encourage smart spending habits.

 🧑‍💻 How to Use